EMAWOnline - Missouri upsets No. 15 Kansas State in walk-off fashion

 Missouri upsets No. 15 Kansas State in walk-off fashion

-It will be one to forget for Wildcat Fans as the Missouri Tigers defeated Kansas State at the buzzer off a 61-yard field goal by Harrison Mevis.
+It will be one to forget for Wildcat fans as the Missouri Tigers defeated Kansas State at the buzzer off a 61-yard field goal by kicker Harrison Mevis.
 The Wildcats suffer their first loss of the season and are now 2-1 on the season.

+“We had opportunities on offense, defense and on special teams, and this is what you’re going to get in Big 12 play,” K-State head coach Chris Klieman said in the postgame press conference.
+“You’re going to have one-score games and have to make plays down the stretch.
+They made another play than we did down the stretch and their kid makes a 61-yard field goal as time expires.
+That’s part of the game of football."

 It was a battle back and forth all game as the Wildcats struck first from a 10-yard pass to Phillip Brooks.
 The Tigers responded with a 47-yard touchdown from Brady Cook to Luther Burden.
 That was the connection the Wildcats couldn't stop this afternoon, as Burden finished with seven catches for 114 yards and two scores.